 Respected, fast, affordable, and accurate.
 Harper Polling is a unique breed in polling.

 Prior to founding Harper Polling in 2012, Brock McCleary worked as a campaign operative, Capitol Hill aide, and party strategist.
 While at the National Republican Congressional Committee (NRCC), Brock served as Polling Director and Deputy Political Director.

-During his two election cycles as a House Republican strategist, the NRCC picked up 63 seats in the House of Representatives in 2010, the largest gain since 1948, and secured the two largest majorities for Republicans since World War II.
+During his time as a House Republican strategist, the NRCC picked up 63 seats in the House of Representatives in 2010, the largest gain since 1948, and secured the two largest majorities for Congressional Republicans since World War II.

-Brock is one of the country’s foremost experts on the political landscape of the House of Representatives.
-Since 2010, the new faces in Congress far outnumber the old ones and redistricting in 2011 overhauled the congressional map.
-Few in politics understand the electoral footing that exists beneath this Congress better than Brock.
+Brock is one of the country’s foremost experts on the political landscape of Congress.
+Since 2010, the new faces in Congress outnumber the old ones and redistricting in 2011 overhauled the congressional map.
+Few in politics understand the electoral footing that exists beneath Congress better than Brock.

 Interactive Voice Response (IVR)

-The rise of IVR polling is fueled by its unmatched accuracy and dexterity.
-The affordability of IVR allows most budgets to fully exploit the nimbleness of the technology.
-Fast, reliable and concise results are the hallmarks of this brand of polling.
+The rise of automated IVR polling methodology is fueled by its undeniable accuracy and proficiency.
+The affordability of IVR polling allows most budgets to utilize survey research.
+Fast, concise and reliable results are the hallmarks of this brand of polling.